Note to Parents and Family

 After a student's initial Academic Advising appointment as a part of New Student Orientation, Academic Advising is not mandatory as long as a student maintains the minimum 2.0 Texas State GPA required by the University for good academic standing.
 We recommend, however, that students schedule an appointment each semester prior to the start of registration.

-With the wide range of degree programs offered in the College of Education, our Advisors are specialized within degree programs so that they can stay informed of updates in those programs and provide expert guidance to their students.
+With the wide range of degree programs offered in the College of Education, our Advisors are specialized within academic departments so that they can stay informed of updates in those programs and provide expert guidance to their students.

 In addition to meeting with students in appointments, the Advising Center staff sends regular emails throughout the semester to students with majors in the College of Education.
 These emails are sent to students' Texas State email accounts and often include timely reminders about upcoming deadlines and dates on the Academic Calendar, as well as information specific to certain degree programs.